 Surround yourself with a great team of advisors.

 Most business should have an accountant to ensure your books are correct and that all of the money your business is involved with is accounted for.
 You will collaborate with an attorney.
-For example Jason Martin law firm; they will provide you with assistance if you need to collect a debt from a customer.
 You will also need a financial advisor. they will provide you with advice on where you can spend more money, what do you need to keep back or whether you need to reduce the money your spending on marketing for example.
 These professionals will help you to get your business established and help you with the key decisions that need to be made when you are establishing a business for the first time.

 - How should I incorporate?

 - What business expenses can I deduct?

 - How much cash do I need to sustain my business on a monthly basis?

 It is likely that many of these professionals will be working with a client in your industry so they can provide you with real world guidance on the pros and cons of the decisions that you have to make.